top of page

 A Jade Plant is the lazy gardener's dream.
 Not only does it grow slow and adore sandy, nutrient devoid soil, but it prunes itself.
 That's right - and you're more likely to damage it by trying to coddle it and tend to it too much.
 Don't try to make it a bonsai - it will do this on its own.

 Jade Plants are succulents.
 I'm no succulent expert, I just think they're neat, and deserve a home in any listicle regarding western gardening.
-(I would love to be a succulent expert) This is one of the larger succulents, with its twisted, papery stems and bulbous variagated leaflets.
+This is one of the larger succulents, with twisted, papery stems and bulbous variegated leaflets.
 The act of self-pruning is a delightful and calculated act on the plant's part to promote air circulation and reduce the chances of it getting overweight and suffering a massive split or break.
 (My client's fruit trees should take some lessons from the Jade Plant.)
-Jade tolerates small pots just as eagerly as wide open spaces, so long as they are not disturbed or handled roughly.

 Also, FYI, almost any succulent will thrive on the coast.
 When in doubt, succulent out.